Asadalk/Socket_Programming/README.md

 - Standard C libraries: `stdio.h`, `stdlib.h`, `string.h`, `unistd.h`, `arpa/inet.h`, `netinet/in.h`.
 - Assumes the availability of functions `recv()` and `send()` for network communication.

-Here's the README file for the Snake and Ladder game server and client:

 ## Snake and Ladder Game - Server and Client